RetroAchievements/docs/docs/general/tutorials/turbo-button.md

 # How to Set Up a Turbo Button

-A turbo button, also known as turbo fire, allows you to rapidly input a button simply by holding it down.
+A turbo button, also known as turbo fire, autofire, or rapid fire, allows you to rapidly input a button simply by holding it down.
 The feature is commonly found on third-party controllers for gaming consoles, and is often implemented in emulators as well.

 ::: info